No AI permissions given, ever.

 “Hey!” a distant voice called.
 “We ‘bout to leave if anyone else needs a ride!”

-Pennie pushed with her legs and grabbed the door handle, trying to drag herself out of the floor.
-She got her bad arm up into the seat and flopped onto her back.
+Drawing a breath, she attempted to shout.
+“Wait!”
+Her voice cracked and squeaked.
+She pushed with her legs and grabbed the door handle, trying to drag herself off the floor.
+Her muscles felt weak, trembling with the effort.
+Heaving her bad arm up onto the seat, she flopped onto her back.
 Her shirt rode up, exposing her pale stomach to the cold air.
-She reached up and grabbed the headrest with her good arm.
+She reached up and back, grabbing the headrest with her good arm.

-“Argh!” she shouted, pulling with her arm and pushing with her feet at the same time.
+“Argh!” she shouted hoarsely, pulling with her arm and pushing with her feet at the same time.
 “Wait!”

-“Hey, man, I heard someone over in that cluster!”
+“Hey, man—I heard someone over in that cluster!”
+The voice sounded closer.

 “You ain’t armed, is you?” a man asked, his voice rough.

+Relief shuddered through her body.
 “No!
 I’m just… Ugh, this won’t open!”
 She thumped her fist on the steering wheel in frustration.
-A flashlight beam struck her in the eyes and she cringed away.
+A flashlight beam struck her in the eyes and she cringed, jerking away from the open window.

-“I need help getting out,” she said.
+“I need help getting out.”
 She looked to her right, where she’d last seen her purse on the passenger seat and her phone in the vent cradle.
-The purse was nowhere to be seen, presumably buried under the debris.
-She didn’t see her phone anywhere.
+Both items were nowhere to be seen, presumably buried under the debris.

 The man jerked on her door handle a few times before reaching in to press the lock.
 She heard it click on and off, but the door still didn’t budge.
-“You’re gonna have to come out the window,” the man said.
+“You’re gonna have to come out the window.”

-“Okay…” She reached out through the window toward the man.
-The stranger wrapped her in a bear hug and yanked, pulling her out with a grunt.
-When her feet touched the pavement, he released her, though he kept his arms outstretched.
+“Okay…” Pennie twisted in the seat, getting her knees beneath her and stretching her good arm toward the man.
+The stranger wrapped her torso in a bear hug and yanked, hauling her out of the car with a mutual grunt.
+She caught a whiff of cigarette smoke and sweat.
+When her feet touched the pavement, the man released her, though he kept his arms stretched out toward her.

 “You good?”

-“Don’t look down, and watch your step.
+The stranger pulled his flashlight out of his back pocket.
+Pennie registered facial hair and a trucker-style hat as the beam swung around.
+“Don’t look down.
+And watch your step.
 There’s a dead man down there.
 You got a coat?”

 “I don’t have my phone—”